-We attribute this to a combination of sound financial management and higher than forecast traffic volumes on the Cobequid Pass.
+This can be attributed to a combination of sound financial management and higher than forecast automobile traffic volumes on the Cobequid Pass.

 The Independent Maintenance Engineer (IME), MMM Group Ltd, continues to monitor and update the original pavement renewal strategy and major maintenance contracts are tendered based on this strategy.
 The IME also plays a vital role in monitoring the condition of the roadway and reviewing the contracts called for maintenance activities, such as micro surfacing, structural repairs and paving contracts.